Skip to main content

-Goldman Sachs One Million Black Women: Black in Business represents a major new partnership for NYU.
-As a pre-existing program, certain elements of the curriculum were already in place.
-But during its transition to NYU Stern, several challenges emerged.
-The LSL worked closely with numerous stakeholders to help launch the project, consulting on logistics, onboarding of Scholars and Business Advisors to NYU’s systems, curricular and visual design.
+Goldman Sachs One Million Black Women: Black in Business represents a significant partnership for NYU.
+Now well established at NYU Stern, the program has continued to evolve, building on its foundational curriculum while adapting to new opportunities and challenges.
+Throughout its transition to NYU Stern, the LSL worked closely with numerous stakeholders to support the program’s launch and ongoing development, providing expertise in logistics, onboarding Scholars and Business Advisors to NYU’s systems, and refining curricular and visual design.

 Infrastructure and platforms

-NYU Stern’s initial Black in Business cohort featured 150 scholars.
-Future cohorts will expand to 300 scholars.
+NYU Stern’s Black in Business program has grown since its initial cohort of 150 scholars, with cohorts expanding to 300 scholars.
 This represents a student body on par with all of Stern’s existing certificate programs.
-The LSL was able to leverage its existing knowledge of Stern and University teams, departments, and platforms to help stand up the infrastructure needed to run the program.
-This included helping to identify requirements for the LMS (Learning Management System) the program would use, coordinating with IT to develop onboarding procedures for non-matriculated students, and creating training and orientation resources for scholars and Business Advisors who were new to NYU’s systems.
+The LSL has leveraged its knowledge of Stern and University teams, departments, and platforms to establish the necessary infrastructure for the program.
+This includes identifying requirements for the LMS (Learning Management System), coordinating with IT to develop onboarding procedures for non-matriculated students, and creating training and orientation resources to support Scholars and Business Advisors in navigating NYU’s systems.

 Onboarding materials created by the LSL oriented program participants to NYU systems and services.